Most Americans Think Social Media Companies Are Censoring Their Speech And Political News, Pew Survey Says

 It would seem that Senator Cruz’s concerns are substantiated by the like-minded suspicions held by his electorate – at least according to these most recent survey results.

-Finally, the question of whether or not said silicon valley giants should be regulated was put to the survey sample.
+Finally, the question of whether or not silicon valley giants should be regulated was put to the survey sample.

 Conservatives in the polling group were more likely to oppose regulation than their left-leaning counterparts, despite the large majority of the cohort feeling like they were being censored and unfairly represented by the platforms.
 This aligns with boilerplate political science regarding the Republican platform and policy positions wherein, typically, the party and it’s supporters reject government regulation in support of free market solutions.
-Democrats, despite being the net beneficiaries of the perceived social media bias, were more likely to support increased regulation of the service according to Bloomberg.
+Democrats, despite being the net beneficiaries of the perceived social media bias, were more likely to support increased regulation of the service, according to Bloomberg.